 If you have a soldering iron and mid-level DIY experience, it can be built in a few evenings.
-An extensive build video tutorial will cover each build step.
+An extensive build video tutorial covers each construction step.

 The LoopA comes in two case variants - a cheaper but sturdy full acrylic variant, and a "pro variant" proudly made by Hallik Engineering.